Five Chinese state-owned companies to delist from NYSE amid U.S. tensions | Business

 The agency added that it would keep "communication open with relevant overseas regulatory agencies."
 The oversight row, which has been simmering for more than a decade, came to a head in December when the Securities and Exchange Commission (SEC) finalized rules to potentially prohibit trading in Chinese companies under the Holding Foreign Companies Accountable Act.
 It said 273 companies were at risk.

-Some of China's largest companies including Alibaba Group Holdings, J.D Com Inc and Baidu Inc are among them.
-Alibaba said last week it would convert its Hong Kong secondary listing into a dual primary listing which analysts said could ease the way for the Chinese ecommerce giant to switch primary listing venues in the future.
-In premarket trading Friday, U.S.-listed shares of China Life Insurance and oil giant Sinopec fell 5.7% about 4.3% respectively.
-Aluminium Corporation of China dropped 1.7%, while PetroChina shed 4.3%.
-Sinopec Shanghai Petrochemical Co shed 4.1%.
+Some of China's largest companies including Alibaba Group Holdings, JD.com Inc and Baidu Inc are among them.
+Alibaba said last week it would convert its Hong Kong secondary listing into a dual primary listing which analysts said could ease the way for the Chinese e-commerce giant to switch primary listing venues in the future.
+In trading on Friday, U.S.-listed shares of China Life Insurance and oil giant Sinopec fell 3.06% and 3.26% respectively.
+Aluminium Corporation of China dropped 3.14%, while PetroChina shed 2.85%.
+Sinopec Shanghai Petrochemical Co shed 3.54%.

 A spokesperson for NYSE declined to comment.
 A spokesperson for the Public Company Accounting Oversight Board, the audit watchdog overseen by the SEC, did not immediately provide comment.
 LOSING PATIENCE?